 A temporary crown is used to guard the tooth and make sure it doesn’t move in the mouth while the permanent crown is being constructed.
 Patients need to be careful with their temporary crown.
 It is not as strong as the permanent crown and is attached only with temporary cement.
 Avoid chewing gum and eating sticky foods.
 Be aware that the tooth may be sensitive to hot and cold.

 If the new crown will be created with porcelain, you and your dentist will use a shade guide to elect a shade for the restoration.
 Most men and women don’t have teeth that are exactly the same color.
 You will need to establish the best suited shade to blend in with the surrounding teeth.

 The dentist or a laboratory technician then uses the model to build the crown.
 Some dentists have the equipment required to create crowns right in their office.
 Same day restorations are created with a machine that mills a crown from a small block of ceramic in the appropriate shade.

 When the new crown is ready, your dentist places it in your mouth and makes any needed adjustment to attain an optimal fit.
 This process shouldn’t be rushed.
 Sometimes less than a millimeter of drilling can make the difference between an ill-fitting crown that makes irregular contact with the opposing teeth and a crown that is correctly fitted.

 We are Drs.
 Greg & Joanne Szalai, of Szalai & Szalai DDS – Allen Park Dental Care in Allen Park.
-My practice, Szalai & Szalai DDS – Allen Park Dental Care, offers CEREC one-day crowns, Six Month Smiles, teeth whitening, Invisalign, and porcelain veneers.
+My practice, Szalai & Szalai DDS – Allen Park Dental Care, offers dental crowns, Six Month Smiles, teeth whitening, Invisalign, and porcelain veneers.